Senior Lecturer in Fashion Technology

 Projects and initiatives

-2016 Body Scanning Project for sportwear company (Canterbury) - won MMU Enterprise Award
+2016 Body Scanning Project for sportwear company - project won MMU Enterprise Award

-2015 Body Scanning Project for major online fashion retailer (ASOS) - managed final stages of the project. - shortlisted for an MMU Enterprise Award
+2015 Body Scanning Project for major online fashion retailer - managed final stages of the project and report compilation - project shortlisted for an MMU Enterprise Award

-2014 Presentation at the annual conference of a global bio surgery supplier topic of body change.
+2014 invitatoin to present at the annual conference of a global bio surgery supplier topic of body image and body change experiences.

 Community, charity and NGO links

-Granted a patent for a textile based product for babies
+Granted a patent for a textile based product.

 Co-chaired Manchester Inventors Group